1 MAR 25

 In accordance with the applicable regulations that allow competitions starting before 1 July 2025 to implement the new Laws earlier or to delay their implementation until no later than the start of the next competition, these changes will be in force at the FIFA Club World Cup 2025™, which kicks off on 14 June 2025.

 Following positive feedback from competitions in which referees were permitted to wear body cameras in a limited number of top-level matches so that the footage could be deployed for training and education purposes, The IFAB supported FIFA’s undertaking to test body cameras worn by match officials in FIFA competitions to identify possible future use and develop quality and safety standards.
-FIFA confirmed its intention to implement body cameras at the upcoming FIFA Club World Cup as part of the live match transmission.
+FIFA confirmed its intention for referees to wear body cameras at the upcoming FIFA Club World Cup™ and for the footage to be used as part of the live match broadcasts during the tournament.

-In addition, information was presented on the ongoing trials aimed at improving participant behaviour, while FIFA provided an update on its ’Suspect and Protect’ concussion-awareness campaign, which is now into its latest phase of expansion, with more FIFA Member Associations from all confederations becoming engaged in information sessions designed to support the campaign’s roll-out locally.
+In addition, information was presented on the ongoing trials aimed at improving participant behaviour, while FIFA provided an update on its Suspect and Protect concussion-awareness campaign, which is now into its latest phase of expansion, with more FIFA Member Associations from all confederations becoming engaged in information sessions designed to support the campaign’s roll-out locally.

 The meeting, chaired by the IFA, was also attended by representatives from FIFA, The FA, the Scottish FA, the FA of Wales and The IFAB administration.